lightninglabs/chantools/README.md

   -h, --help             Show this help message

 Available commands:
   chanbackup           Create a channel.backup file from a channel database. compactdb            Open a source channel.db database file in safe/read-only mode and copy it to a fresh database, compacting it in the process. derivekey            Derive a key with a specific derivation path from the BIP32 HD root key. dumpbackup           Dump the content of a channel.backup file. dumpchannels         Dump all channel information from lnd's channel database. filterbackup         Filter an lnd channel.backup file and remove certain channels. fixoldbackup         Fixes an old channel.backup file that is affected by the lnd issue #3881 (unable to derive shachain root key). forceclose           Force-close the last state that is in the channel.db provided. genimportscript      Generate a script containing the on-chain keys of an lnd wallet that can be imported into other software like bitcoind. rescueclosed         Try finding the private keys for funds that are in outputs of remotely force-closed channels. rescuefunding        Rescue funds locked in a funding multisig output that never resulted in a proper channel.
 This is the command the initiator of the channel needs to run. showrootkey          Extract and show the BIP32 HD root key from the 24 word lnd aezeed. signrescuefunding    Rescue funds locked in a funding multisig output that never resulted in a proper channel.
-This is the command the remote node (the non-initiator) of the channel needs to run. summary            Compile a summary about the current state of channels. sweeptimelock      Sweep the force-closed state after the time lock has expired. vanitygen          Generate a seed with a custom lnd node identity public key that starts with the given prefix. walletinfo         Shows relevant information about an lnd wallet.db file and optionally extracts the BIP32 HD root key.
+This is the command the remote node (the non-initiator) of the channel needs to run. summary              Compile a summary about the current state of channels. sweeptimelock        Sweep the force-closed state after the time lock has expired. sweeptimelockmanual  Sweep the force-closed state of a single channel manually if only a channel backup file is available vanitygen            Generate a seed with a custom lnd node identity public key that starts with the given prefix. walletinfo           Shows relevant information about an lnd wallet.db file and optionally extracts the BIP32 HD root key.
 ```

 ## Commands